snap-one/docs-driverworks/README.md

 This area is focused on the delivery of documentation, code samples and some utlities which will help facilitate the deveopment of a DriverWorks driver.
 However, this is one piece of a larger driver deveopment platform.
 Not included in this area are:

-- SDDP Documentation and Sample Code: Provides automatic device discovery and device pairing with the Conrol4 O.S.
+- SDDP Documentation and Sample Code: SDDP provides automatic device discovery and device pairing with the Conrol4 O.S.
+For more information regarding SDDP, please see the ssdp folder at the top of this page.

 - Composer Pro: A licensed version of Composer Pro running on a controller is required for driver modeling and testing.